 Portable Document Format

 Some documents on the Wayne-Finger Lakes BOCES and EduTech websites are produced in portable document format (PDF).
 In order to improve viewing of these files, please download the latest version of Adobe Reader, which is available for free at the Adobe web site.
-Alternative accessible formats also are provided, where possible, most commonly through a HTML file.
+Alternative accessible formats are also provided, where possible, most commonly through a HTML file.